 Aqua&Gas Nr.
 4/2022: Insektizide in Schweizer Fliessgewässern (PDF, 2 MB, 18.08.2022)Welche Risiken gehen von Pyrethroiden und Organophosphaten aus?

 Aqua&Gas Nr.
-11/2019: Geringe Konzentrationen mit grosser Wirkung (PDF, 1 MB, 18.08.2022)Nachweis von Prythroid- und Organophosphat-Insektiziden in Schweizer Bächen im pg l-1-Bereich
+11/2019: Geringe Konzentrationen mit grosser Wirkung (PDF, 1 MB, 21.03.2023)Nachweis von Pyrethroid- und Organophosphat-Insektiziden in Schweizer Bächen im pg l-1-Bereich.

-In order to reduce the voulmes of pesticides entering rivers and streams, measures are primarily required in agriculture.
 The Federal Council wants to reduce pesticide contamination in rivers and lakes and in the environment in general.
 It therefore adopted the Action Plan for Risk Reduction and Sustainable Use of Plant Protection Products in 2017.
 Furthermore, in 2021 Parliament passed the Federal Act on Reducing the Risks associated with Pesticide Use (Pa.Iv.
 19.475).
-Once these new regulations are in force, the pesticide load in Swiss rivers and lakes is expected to fall considerable.
+In agriculture in particular, a wide range of measures are being taken to reduce the input of pesticides entering rivers and streams.Once these new measures are implemented, the pesticide load in Swiss rivers and lakes is expected to fall considerable.
+In 2022, the number of exceedances at the monitoring stations decreased compared to previous years.
+In the coming years, measurements will show whether this finding is confirmed in the future.

 The screening process frequently reveals new substances.
 These include chemicals from industrial production processes that are discharged at varying rates and may only have a local impact.
 By determining these substances it is possible to identify the industrial dischargers.
 Water pollution can then be reduced in cooperation with the companies producing the contaminants.

-A situation analysis on industrial wastewater, based in part on the data from RÜS, has shown that significant amounts of micropollutants can enter individual rivers and lakes via industrial wastewater.
+A situation analysis on industrial wastewater, based in part on the data from RÜS, has shown that significant amounts of micropollutants can enter rivers and lakes via industrial wastewater.
 The range of substances varies greatly from one production location to another.
 In some cases, the toxicity of the substances may be a problem for aquatic life.
-However, the main problem is that where large amounts of individual substances are discharged, these are found to be present in rivers that are a source of drinking water (Wunderlin und Gulde, 2022).
+However, the main problem is that where large amounts of individual substances are discharged, these are also found to be present in rivers that are a source of drinking water (Wunderlin und Gulde, 2022).

 Micropollutants permanently above the limit value